loli/dynstatcov/doc/source/installation/installation.rst

     python setup.py install --user

-to install with user priviledges only.
-Not Cython required.
+to install with user privileges only.
+No Cython required.

 From source with Cython
 -----------------------
-After changes to the source files, a Cython re-compliation becomes necessary.
+After changes to the source files, a Cython re-compilation becomes necessary.
 This is automatically taken care of when building the module as described above.

 Alternatively, the module can be build in-place for testing: